spartrekus/deploy-netbsd/README.md

 > tar xvfzp GENERIC-kernel.tgz -C /mnt

 # Hand Method
-1.Partition the disk with newfs, fdisk and disklabel 2.Install the boot loader (netbsd)
+1. Partition the disk with newfs, fdisk and disklabel
+2. Install the boot loader (netbsd)

 > cd i386

-find the file sets
+3. find the file sets

 > for tgz in *.tgz ; do tar xvpfz $tgz -C /mnt ; done

-Set the root password.
+4. Set the root password.

-reboot
+5. reboot
-Copy the wpa andconfigure your machine
+6. Copy the wpa andconfigure your machine
+7. Run BSD.